angular/angular-cli/docs/gotchas.md

 [domino](https://github.com/fgnass/domino) as the server DOM rendering engine.
 As a result, there is certain functionality that won't be present or supported on the server.
 This includes the `window` and `document` global objects, cookies, certain HTML elements (like canvas), and several others.
-There is no exhaustive list, so please be cognizant of the fact that if you see an error like this, where a previously-accessible global is not defined, it's likely because that global is not available through domino.
+There is no exhaustive list, so please be aware of the fact that if you see an error like this, where a previously-accessible global is not defined, it's likely because that global is not available through domino.